Zack Ostapchuk: Professional

-Ostapchuk was selected by the Ottawa Senators of the National Hockey League (NHL) in the second round, 39th overall, of the 2019 NHL entry draft.
+Ostapchuk was selected by the Ottawa Senators of the National Hockey League (NHL) in the second round, 39th overall, of the 2021 NHL entry draft.
 He signed a three-year entry-level contract with the Senators on September 29, 2021.
 He was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators to begin the 2023–24 season.
 On March 12, 2024, Ostapchuk was called up to Ottawa after an injury to Rourke Chartier and he made his NHL debut later that day against the Pittsburgh Penguins.
 He went scoreless in seven games with the Senators and recorded 28 points in 69 games with Belleville.

 Ostapchuk was assigned to Belleville to start the 2024–25 season.
 He was recalled in October and made his NHL season debut on October 29, and recorded his first NHL point assisting on Noah Gregor's goal in an 8–1 win over the St. Louis Blues.
 He appeared in six games before being sent back to Belleville on November 12.
 He was recalled a second time on November 24.
 He appeared in 39 more games with Ottawa, finishing with one goal and four points and two goals and 11 points in 15 games with Belleville.

-On March 7, 2025, he was traded to the San Jose Sharks alongside Noah Gregor and a 2025 second-round pick in exchange for Fabian Zetterlund, Tristen Robins and a fourth-round pick in 2025.
+On March 7, 2025, he was traded to the San Jose Sharks alongside Gregor and a 2025 second-round pick in exchange for Fabian Zetterlund, Tristen Robins and a fourth-round pick in 2025.
 He was immediately assigned to San Jose's AHL affiliate, the San Jose Barracuda.
-He was recalled on March 14 and made his Sharks debut against the Washington Capitals that night, centreing the fourth line between Barclay Goodrow and Carl Grundström.
+He was recalled on March 14 and made his Sharks debut against the Washington Capitals the following day, centreing the fourth line between Barclay Goodrow and Carl Grundström.
 In 13 games with the Sharks, he went scoreless.
 The Sharks failed to qualify for the playoffs, and Ostapchuk was assigned to the AHL on April 23, along with teammate Jack Thompson to help the Barracuda in their playoff push.

 To start the 2025–26 season, Ostapchuk was assigned to the Barracuda.
 He was recalled by the Sharks after an injury to Michael Misa on November 6 and was with the team for three games.
 However, he did not appear in any of them and was returned to the AHL on November 9.
+He was called up again on November 15 after Jeff Skinner was injured.
+In June 2026, he signed a four-year contract with the Sharks.